zxh19890103/singhi.io/about-en.md

 ### Who am I?

-{% include img.html src="https://plants2019.oss-cn-shenzhen.aliyuncs.com/personalwebsite.plant/201304291724.jpg" title="2013" %}
+{% include img.html src="https://plants2019.oss-cn-shenzhen.aliyuncs.com/personalwebsite.plant/201304291724.jpg" title="Lvshun Dalian, in 2013, now I got older" %}

 Hello：

 My name is Singhi, a software developer, a front-ender.
+My Chinese name is Xinghai Zhang.

+I was born in Hubei, China, and had lived there for 20+ years.
+After then, I went to Dalian to start my 4-years college life and then I had worked there for 5 years.
+Today, I am in Shenzhen city, China.

+I began loving coding when I was in college.
+I loved C#, C-lang, Java, and even VB/VC, extremely old languages.
+I knew I would work on coding then.
+It became true after gratuating.
+I am loving JavaScript and using it to earn today.

-Gratuated on 2013, with 2 years' developing on .NET while I'd produced 2 softwares:
+Gratuated in 2013, with 2 years' developing of ASP.NET, during which I created 2 large-scale softwares:

 - CMS
 - E-Commerse

-I got in web in whole since 2015.
-Since then, I've systematically learned JS-lang and every popular frameworks and toolchains.
-I'd lead 6+ projects in middle-large scale which are about e-commerse, tools, HIS, ERP, Crawlers.
+I was fully committed to Web developing in 2015.
+Since then, I've systematically learned JS-lang and most popular frameworks and toolchains.
+I led 6+ projects in middle-large scale which are about e-commerse, tools, HIS, ERP, Crawlers.
 I believe that I can do some architectures NOW.

 After 7 years' working, I am still excited in technologies of computer.
-In spare I like studying new things and ideas.
+In spare time, I love studying new things and ideas, and the most important, reading.

-Aspects I like:
+Aspects I love:

 - Typescript
 - ES6 & ES of next
 - NodeJs
 - HTML5 & CSS3

-Frameworks\Libaries\Tools I've used:
+Frameworks\Libaries\Tools I used:

 - Leaflet
 - React / Angular / Vue